LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-where $M$ is the total number of SDs the leader should perform for clients in one time-slot, i.e., $ M=(n-1)\eta$, and $c_i$ is the Service Discovery Provisioning Cost (SDPC) per SD imposed on the leader given by:
+where $M$ is the total number of RDs the leader should perform for clients during one time-slot, i.e., $ M=(n-1)\eta$, and $c_i$ is the Resource Discovery Provisioning Cost (RDPC) per RD imposed on the leader given by:

+It should be noted that $c_i^{DB}$ and $c_i^{S}$ are the processing costs of preparing and searching a database which hinges on the processing power of node $i$, and the number of entries in the database (which depends on the number of nodes ($n$)).
+Therefore, although the database has not been constructed when nodes want to set their RDPC, since the number of nodes is specific (using the information of routing tables), $c_i^{S}$ and $c_i^{DB}$ can be readily calculated.
+For simplicity of analysis, we assume these two costs are equal to $c_i^{P}$ which represents the processing cost imposed on node $i$.
+Furthermore, the term $c_i^{I}$ is a messaging cost requiring only 3 messages (as will be explained in Section \ref{trans_protocol}), and the term $c_i^{LS}$ is also a messaging cost requiring $2(n-1)$ messages (as will be explained in Section \ref{section:phase2}).
+If we define $c_i^{M}$ as the cost imposed on node $i$ for sending a message, $c_i^{I}$ and $c_i^{LS}$ will be equal to $3c_i^{M}$ and $2(n-1)c_i^{M}$, respectively.
+Therefore, (\ref{equation:xx3}) can be simplified as follows:

-If a client intends to receive $\eta$ number of SDs from the leader, it should pay $p^*$ for each SD response.
-Assume that the valuation of each SD for a client is fixed and high.
+At each time-slot, each client should send a message to the leader representing which resources this node can provide and how much money (resource price) it expects to receive if it can provide such a resource.
+Subsequently, if a client intends to receive one RD from the leader, it should send one RD request imposing $c_i ^{M}$ on this node and also pay $p^*$ to the leader.
+Assume that the valuation of each RD for a client is fixed and high.
 Therefore, such a valuation does not affect the strategy of the client.
-The payoff of client $i$ is defined as:
+If client $i$ intends to receive $\eta$ number of RDs from the leader, the payoff of this node is defined as:

-In pure scheme for SD, there is no leader.
-Therefore, each node performs SD itself.
-If node $i$ performs $\eta$ number of SDs itself, its payoff is as follows:

-where $\overline{c}_i$ is the Service Discovery Cost (SDC) per SD imposed on node $i$ in a pure scheme for SD.
-This cost is a function of the resource status of this node ($RS_i$) as well as the number of participating nodes.
-Based on the definition of SDPC and SDC, these costs are proportional to the resource status ($RS$) of each node.
-The higher the $RS$, the smaller these two costs will be.
-Note that higher $RS$ is an indicator of a higher availability of resources, e.g., remaining battery percentage.

-In this paper, we assume SDPC of each node is smaller in comparison with its SDC, i.e., $c_i < \overline{c}_i \forall i$, which is reasonable due to the fact that in a pure model, SD in a cloud requires a large number of messaging, which imposes considerable cost on a node.
-On the other hand, with respect to the value of SDPC as given by (\ref{equation:xx3}), the term $c_i^{M}$ requires only 3 messages (as will be explained in Section \ref{section_security}), and the term $\dfrac{c_i^{LS}}{M}$ requires $\dfrac{2(n-1)}{M}=\dfrac{2}{\eta}$ messages (as will be explained in Section \ref{Performance Overhead_2}), which is negligible for $\eta>2$.
-The term $(1+ \dfrac{m_i}{M}) c_i^{S}$ is a quite negligible processing cost, and the term $\dfrac{c_i^{DB}}{M}$ can be reduced to a desired level by choosing a proper value of $\eta$.
+where the first term of the right-hand side of (\ref{equation:xx4}) is the monetary cost imposed on this client for $\eta$ number of RDs, the second term is the messaging cost imposed on this client for sending $\eta$ number of RD requests to the leader, and the third term is the cost of sending one message including the information about the status of this client's resources to the leader.